Arthur Graham: International career

 Having been capped at under-23 level at Aberdeen, Graham's international career seemed to be over prematurely when he was one of a group of squad players (including Billy Bremner and Joe Harper) 'banned for life' after an incident in Copenhagen in 1975.
 He was later reprieved, and won a total of 11 full international caps for Scotland while playing for Leeds, making his debut against East Germany in 1977.
 He scored twice at international level, against Argentina and Northern Ireland – both in 1979.

-Post-playing activities
+Personal life and post-playing activities

+Graham has five children: Angela, Lucy, Daniel, James and Helen Graham.
+He cited Jimmy Johnstone as his favourite player and Aberdeen as one of his favourite teams.
+He said Danny McGrain was his most difficult opponent.
+He said that beating Celtic in the 1970 Scottish Cup Final was his most memorable moment and cited being banned by Scotland as his biggest disappointment.
+He cited his schoolteacher, Eddie Turnbull, Teddy Scott, Jimmy Bonthrone and Ally MacLeod as having the biggest influences on his career.
+He enjoys golf, television and pop music and said that he disliked waiting for various things.
+He said Top of the Pops was his favourite television show and said the Beatles and Elton John are his favourite musicians.
+He said that if he was not a football player, he would have just stayed a football fan.

-Graham has spent time coaching youngsters at the Leeds United Academy and at football schools in the Wetherby area where he settled - often working with Jimmy Lumsden.
+Graham has spent time coaching youngsters at the Leeds United Academy and at football schools in the Wetherby area where he settled – often working with Jimmy Lumsden.

 His younger brothers Jimmy and Tommy were also footballers.

 In popular culture

 Graham is frequently mentioned in the letters page of the comic Viz.
 In every edition, there will be a recommendation from a 'reader' that Graham is the only man to be considered for a range of positions.
 Graham has been recommended for a host of unlikely positions, such as taking over from Jeremy Clarkson as host of Top Gear, mediating peace negotiations between Russia and Ukraine, taking the editor's position at the London Evening Standard ahead of George Osborne, and presenting The Great British Bake Off.